- Internet & the Web

 Internal links are much the same as backlinks.
 But they are contained within your blog.
 Being that all the posts on your blog are in some way relevant to each other, this gives you a great chance to generate internal links that use your anchor text.
 Not only does this help search engines develop relevancy of your posts, but also helps them FIND your posts.

 I am going to assume your blogging career or hobby is still relevantly young.
 And young blogs take time to be completely indexed with the search engines.
 Just because they have found your Root URL, doe not mean they have found every article within that URL, In fact it is quite often the case that even after a month or so of being indexed, they may only have a few of your posts indexed.
+The internal liking will also speed this process up.

 How does Internal linking effect my blog?